-Symptoms can include itchy and irritated skin, as well as vomiting and diarrhea.
-If your cat is showing any of these symptoms, it may be worth swapping to a food that does not include any of the allergens listed above.
+Signs of allergies can include itchy and irritated skin, vomiting, and diarrhea.
+If your cat is showing any of these signs, it may be worth switching to a food that does not include any of the allergens listed above.

 Wet or Dry Food

-Generally speaking, Persian cats benefit from eating a combination of both wet and dry food.
-A lot of owners provide wet food in the morning, as a meal for breakfast, while offering a constant supply of dry food.
+Generally speaking, Persian cats benefit from eating a combination of wet and dry food.
+Some owners provide wet food in the morning as a meal for breakfast while offering a constant supply of dry food.
 You should always ensure that your Persian, or any other breed of cat for that matter, has access to fresh water all day.

-Hairballs are a major problem for Persians, because of their long fur and their love of preening.
-Furballs are generated when cats use their tongues to clean themselves and they drag fur down into their throat.
+Hairballs are a significant problem for Persians because of their long fur and love of preening.
+Furballs are generated when cats use their tongues to clean themselves and drag fur into their throats.

 Another solution is to increase the fiber in a cat’s diet.
-Choose a cat food that is high in fiber, or higher in fiber than their current food.
-Fiber helps keep everything moving, and this includes furballs.
+Choose a brand that is high in fiber or higher in fiber than their current food.
+Fiber helps keep everything moving, and that includes furballs.
 It will ensure that the furball continues down the throat and into the stomach and beyond.
-Cat foods that are labeled as hairball-control foods or that contain small pieces of fruit like apples include increased fiber levels.
+Cat foods labeled as hairball-control foods or those with small pieces of fruit like apples have higher fiber levels.

-Persian cats are a purebred cat and have specific dietary requirements.
+Persian cats are purebred felines that have specific dietary requirements.
 Most purebreds are kept as indoor cats, so you have to take care to ensure that they do not put on too much weight too quickly.
-They also need assistance caring for their long and luscious fur, while the physical shape of their face means that Persians can struggle to eat large kibble.
+They also need assistance caring for their long fur, while the physical shape of their face means that Persians can struggle to eat large kibble.
 The popularity of the Persian breed means that there are a lot of suitable foods on the market.

 We compiled a list of reviews of the best cat food for Persians to help you choose the one that suits you and your cat best.
-We found Wellness Complete Health Pate Canned Cat Food’s moisture-rich wet food uses high-quality ingredients to provide everything a Persian requires, although it is more expensive than a lot of the options on the list, as a result of this.
+We found Smalls Human-Grade Fresh moisture-rich food uses high-quality ingredients to provide everything a Persian requires, although it is more expensive than many of the brands on the list.

-If you’re on a tighter budget, Iams ProActive Health Indoor Dry Cat Food helps protect your cat’s teeth, their coat, and their general health while costing less than most of the competition.
+If you’re on a tighter budget, Iams ProActive Health Indoor Dry Cat Food helps protect your cat’s teeth, coat, and general health while costing less than most of the competition.

-- The 6 Best Food for Persian Cats – Reviews 2020
+- The 7 Best Foods for Persian Cats

-- 1. Wellness Complete Health Pate Canned Cat Food – Best Overall
+- 1. Smalls Human-Grade Fresh Cat Food Subscription– Best Overall

 - 2. Iams ProActive Health Indoor Dry Cat Food – Best Value